williamhpark/williamhpark/README.md

 ## Hey there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'm William!
-I'm a fourth-year computer engineering student at the University of Waterloo.
-I previously worked as a software developer at 3 companies, most recently at [1Password](https://1password.com/), and I'm former web team lead for [Waterloop](https://teamwaterloop.ca/), UW's Hyperloop team.
-Besides web development, some other things I'm interested in are machine learning, blockchain, and any other applications of tech that can contribute to social good!
-To learn more about me, check out my [personal website](https://www.williampark.ca/).

-🎸 I also love playing and listening to music!
-If you like guitar, you can check out some of the music I like playing on [YouTube](https://youtube.com/playlist?list=PLDwNwv0NMcF7aautxVZpOWOmxnbRYjJMF).
+I'm a computer engineering graduate from the University of Waterloo, and I currently work at Uber as a software engineer in the Platform Engineering org.

 ### 🔨 Technologies & Tools